awsdocs/amazon-eks-user-guide/doc_source/managed-node-update-behavior.md

 1. Determine maximum nodes to upgrade in parallel using updateConfig configured for the node group\.
 The maximum concurrency \(unavailable\) is capped at 100 nodes\.

-1. Increments the Auto Scaling group maximum size and desired size by the larger of either:
+1. Increments the Auto Scaling group maximum size and desired size by one of the following conditions:

-   \- Once up to twice the number of Availability Zones in the Region that the Auto Scaling group is deployed in or
+   \- After up to twice the number of Availability Zones in the Region that the Auto Scaling group is deployed in

    \- The max concurrency of upgrade\.